 Sri Lanka’s Elephant Population

-Sri Lanka is home to an estimated 7,000 wild elephants, making it one of the best places in the world to encounter these gentle giants.
+Sri Lanka is home to an estimated 7,000 Sri Lankan wild elephants, making it one of the best places in the world to encounter these gentle giants.
 These elephants roam freely in national parks and wildlife reserves across the island.

 Minneriya National Park

+What is the average number of wild elephants that a human being can see at one time in one place?
 A lot of people say 50 or 60.
-But if you go to the Minneriya National Park you will think that this is a complete lie.
+But if you go to the Minneriya National Park you will think this is a complete lie.
 Because if you go to Minneriya in the evening, you can easily see 100 to 150 elephants.
 Minneriya National Park is the only place where you can see the largest number of Asian elephants in the world at one time.

 The North Central Province, where Minneriya Park is located, experiences dry weather from July to October.
 As a result, many water sources in the area have dried up and elephants are facing a shortage of food and water due to the drying up of edible plants.
-However, as the Minneriya Reservoir retains a significant amount of water even during the dry season, almost all of the wild elephants in the park enter the Minneriya Lake to meet their water needs.
+However, as the Minneriya Reservoir retains a significant amount of water even during the dry season, almost all of the wild elephants in the park enter the Minneriya Lake to meet their water needs

+When the reservoir’s water capacity decreases, the tank ground becomes covered with grasses that elephants love to eat. so that Elephants meet their food needs too on lake ground.
 It is reported that more than 300 elephants gather at one time in the Minneriya Reservoir searching for food and water.
-A large number of elephants ranging from tiny baby elephants to large tuskers can be seen in this place. more and more local and foreign tourists are attracted to the Minneriya National Park because This is a great place to do elephants watching safari in Sri Lanka and a great opportunity to study wild elephants sitting in one place.
+A large number of elephants ranging from tiny baby elephants to large tuskers can be seen in this place. more and more local and foreign tourists are attracted to the Minneriya National Park because This is a great place to do an elephant safari in Sri Lanka and a great opportunity to study wild elephants sitting in one place.

 Udawalawa National Park